Spirituals

-Spirituals (also known as Negro spirituals, African American spirituals, Black spirituals, or spiritual music) is a genre of Christian music that is associated with Black Americans, which merged sub-Saharan African cultural heritage with the experiences of being held in bondage in slavery, at first during the transatlantic slave trade and for centuries afterwards, through the domestic slave trade.
-Spirituals encompass the "sing songs," work songs, and plantation songs that evolved into the blues and gospel songs in church.
+Spirituals (also known as Negro spirituals, African American spirituals, Black spirituals, or spiritual music) is a genre of Christian music that is associated with African Americans, which merged varied African cultural influences with the experiences of being held in bondage in slavery, at first during the transatlantic slave trade and for centuries afterwards, through the domestic slave trade.
+Spirituals incorporate the "sing songs", work songs, and plantation songs that evolved into the blues and gospel songs in church.
 In the nineteenth century, the word "spirituals" referred to all these subcategories of folk songs.
 While they were often rooted in biblical stories, they also described the extreme hardships endured by African Americans who were enslaved from the 17th century until the 1860s, the emancipation altering mainly the nature (but not continuation) of slavery for many.
-Many new derivative music genres emerged from the spirituals songcraft.
+Many new derivative music genres such as the blues emerged from the spirituals songcraft.
+These songs were used to share coded messages, unite people, express feelings and emotions, and to keep their culture alive throughout the generations.
+They eventually were performed in churches, schools, and concerts.
+This form of African-American heritage influenced music around the world.

+Beyond their musical significance, spirituals played a crucial role in encouraging and uplifting African Americans throughout history.
+These songs provided hope, comfort, and resilience during the darkest periods of slavery and segregation.
+Singing together allowed enslaved individuals to build solidarity, maintain a sense of community, and draw strength from shared struggles.
+Spirituals often incorporated biblical themes of deliverance and liberation, resonating with listeners who longed for freedom and justice.
+By turning to stories such as the Exodus, African Americans found inspiration and a spiritual framework to endure hardship and keep faith in the possibility of a better future.